-You can upgrade existing Oracle Enterprise Repository workflows and these workflows contain all of the Oracle Enterprise Repository workflow processes in addition to new processes surrounding UDDI operations.
-If customized workflows have been deployed for use with Oracle Enterprise Repository, then it is recommended that these customizations be upgraded using OBPM 10.3 studio.
+You can upgrade existing Oracle Enterprise Repository workflows; these workflows contain all of the Oracle Enterprise Repository workflow processes, in addition to new processes surrounding UDDI operations.
+If you have deployed customized workflows have been deployed for use with Oracle Enterprise Repository, you must upgrade these customizations using OBPM 10.3 studio.

-If is recommended that you regenerate workflow.xml after Oracle Enterprise Repository 11g is deployed.
-This ensures that generated workflow.xml contains correct metadata, for example, categorizations, users.
+You must regenerate workflow.xml after Oracle Enterprise Repository 11g is deployed.
+This regeneration ensures that generated workflow.xml contains correct metadata, for example, categorizations and users.
 Once generated, it should be updated for correct registrar credentials and correct Oracle Enterprise Repository URL.
 Lastly, it should be updated for any custom event wiring, which is a manual step.
 It is also recommended that you thoroughly test it before deployment.